joe-editor/joe/docs/man.md

 * left nn
-This sets the number of columns the screen scrolls to the left when cursor moves past the left edge.
-If nn is -1, the screen scrolls 1/4 of the width.
+This sets the number of columns the screen scrolls to the left when cursor moves past the left edge or when the crawll command is issued.
+If nn is negative, then it's the fraction of the screen to scroll.
+For example, -2 means scroll 1/2 the screen.
 <br>

 * right nn
-This sets the number of columns the screen scrolls to the right when cursor moves past the right edge.
-If nn is -1, the screen scrolls 1/4 of the width.
+This sets the number of columns the screen scrolls to the right when cursor moves past the right edge or when the crawlr command is issued.
+If nn is negative, then it's the fraction of the screen to scroll.
+For example, -3 means scroll 1/3 the screen.
 <br>

 * mouse